A simple 4-step process for hiring a salesperson for your company:

 It would have definitely caused a fight.

-Hire 3 new salespeople in a week and get them ready for targets of next month?
-Are you nuts?
+Hire 3 new salespeople in a week and get them ready for targets of next month.

 - Hiring takes months.